Search for MeV Gamma-ray emission from TeV bright red dwarfs with COMPTEL: Introduction

 Red dwarfs are one of the smallest stars on the main sequence with masses between 0.075-0.5 $M_{\odot}$ and surface temperatures between 2,500-5,000 K~\cite{Edgeworth}.
 They are sometimes synonymous with stellar M-dwarfs.
 These stars frequently emit flares characterized by a power law with index between 1.7 and 2.4~\cite{Aschwanden}, where the energy of each flare is between $10^{32}$ and $10^{35}$ ergs~\cite{Yang17}.
 They account for more than 70\% of the galactic stars.

 Energetic bursts from red dwarfs have been detected throughout the electromagnetic spectrum.
 The SWIFT-BAT telescope detected a hard X-ray outburst between 15-50 keV from the flaring dwarf DG CVn, with a luminosity of $1.9 \times 10^{32}$ ergs/sec along with associated optical emission~\cite{Drake}.
 A coincident radio flare with flux density greater than 100 mJy was also detected with the AMI-LA radio telescope at 15 GHz~\cite{Fender}.
 However, no associated emission in gamma-rays between 0.1-100 GeV was seen by the Fermi-LAT detector during this flare~\cite{Loh}.
 Nevertheless, a gamma-ray pulse from another red dwarf, namely TVLM 513-46546 was detected by Fermi-LAT with a power law index of $2.59 \pm 0.22$ and having the same periodicity as that seen at optical wavelengths~\cite{Song}.
 Most recently, very high energy gamma-ray emission between 800 GeV to 20 TeV has been detected from eight red dwarfs by the SHALON atmospheric Cherenkov telescope~\cite{Shalon}.
+Some of these red dwarfs have also been detected in X-rays by the ROSAT satellite~\cite{Gershberg}.
 For all these reasons, red dwarfs have also been proposed as sources of ultra high energy cosmic rays~\cite{rdcosmicrays}.
 Motivated by all these considerations, a search for GeV gamma-rays from these eight red dwarfs was done using 13.6 years of Fermi-LAT in the energy range from 0.2-500 GeV-~\cite{Huang24}.
 Although GeV gamma-ray emission was seen in the vicinity of two red dwarfs, this signal was excluded as emanating from these red dwarfs based on energetic arguments.
 Consequently, no significant emission associated with any of the eight red dwarfs could be found~\cite{Huang24}.

 In this work, we look for gamma-ray emission at MeV energies using legacy data from the COMPTEL gamma-ray telescope on the COMPTON gamma-ray observatory, using the same methodology as our previous work, where we looked for MeV emission from galaxy clusters~\cite{Manna} (M24 hereafter).
 This manuscript is structured as follows.
 We discuss the data analysis in Sect.~\ref{sec:level2} and results in Sect.~\ref{sec:results}.
+Theoretical implications of our results can be found in Sect.~\ref{sec:implications}.
 We conclude in Sect.~\ref{sec:conclusions}.